fbef0102/L4D1_2-Plugins/l4d2_spawn_props/readme.md

 	* **Create Object**
         1. Admin types !admin in chat->Spawn Objects->Spawn Objects->Select the spawn method
         2. Physics（affected by gravity），Non-solid（you can go through it），Solid（won't be affected by gravity），Items&Weapons（Guns, Melees, Supplies, Throwables, etc.）
+			* Not all objects can be Physics
+			* Not all objects can be Non-solid
+			* Not all objects can be Solid (Go ask Valve)

 	* **Save Object**
         1. Admin types !admin in chat->Spawn Objects->Save Objects->Save Stripper File